 51. Ship Half Sleeve Tattoo

 For sailors and lovers of the sea, a ship half sleeve tattoo is a meaningful choice.
 You can get inked with a vessel that you have owned or spent a lot of time on.
-Or it could be a way to honor a relative, for example, getting a tattoo of your grandfather’s fishing boat.
+Or it could be a way to honor a relative, for example, by getting a tattoo of your grandfather’s fishing boat.
 You do not have to have set foot on a vessel for the symbolism to appeal to you, as ships represent new beginnings, travel, guidance, navigation and guidance, and even good luck.
 They can also serve as a reminder that you should follow your dreams or remain calm and steadfast when life gives you challenges.

 52. Skull Half Sleeve Tattoo